Lewis Wing: Return to Middlesbrough

 Wing started his first league game for Middlesbrough on 7 August 2018, providing two assists in a 3–0 victory over Sheffield United.
 In October 2018, Wing extended his contract at the Middlesbrough until the end of the 2021-22 season.

 Loan to Rotherham

 On 1 February 2021, Wing joined Rotherham United on loan until the end of the 2020–21 season.
 He made his debut as a substitute in the 3–0 home victory against Derby County on 3 February 2021.

 Loan to Sheffield Wednesday

 On 27 July 2021, Wing joined Sheffield Wednesday on a season-long loan deal.
 He would make his competitive debut on 1 August 2021, at home to Huddersfield Town in the EFL Cup.
 His first goal would come against Mansfield Town in the EFL Trophy on 5 October 2021.

 Wycombe Wanderers

 On 31 January 2022, Wing joined League One side Wycombe Wanderers on a permanent basis, on a 6 month contract.
 He scored his first two goals for the club in a 3-1 victory over Crewe Alexandra on 5 March.
+He ended the 2022–23 season as Wycombe's joint-top goal scorer on nine, but rejected a new contract and chose to leave the club in May 2023.

+Reading

+On 21 July 2023, Reading announced the signing of Wing to a three-year contract.

+Wing enjoyed a successful first season with Reading, picking up the Player of the Season award; Wing won the award after scoring 11 and assisting 11 goals across all competitions as Reading finished 17th.

+On 19 October 2024, Wing scored from outside of the box to put Reading in a 2-1 lead over Crawley.
+The goal was praised as one of the best goals of the League One season.

+On 23 May 2025, Wing signed a new contact with Reading, keeping him at the club until the summer of 2028.
+On 31 July 2025, Wing was announced as Reading's new Club Captain.